What is neurodiversity and neurodivergence?

 When neurodiverse learners feel a sense of belonging, they are more likely to actively participate and engage with their learning.

-We have a series of three learner agency workshops with facilitator Damon Whitten that can provide you with a wealth of tips, practical strategies, activities, and resources to promote learner agency in your practice.
+During April 2025 we will have a series of four learner agency workshops with facilitator Damon Whitten that can provide you with a wealth of tips, practical strategies, activities, and resources to promote learner agency in your practice.

-We also have a free online, self-directed course on learner agency.
+We also have a free online, self-directed course on learner agency that you can complete anytime.

 Developing Learner Agency Educator Pathway